Currency conversion

 ).

-which adds redundancy allowing hledger to catch errors,
+This adds redundancy, allowing hledger to catch more errors,

 and also makes the rate more explicit to human readers.